5HT/DependentLinearPi/README.md

 * [Language.agda](DLPi/Language.agda) Data types for representing
   **terms** and **processes**.
 Look no further if you want to see `Var`, `Term` and `Process`.
-* [Macros.agda](DLPi/Macros.agda) Some syntactic sugar for pair splitting and conditional processes.
-Just for fun, not used anywhere.
 * [Main.agda](DLPi/Main.agda) Container for a few **examples**, but mostly useful as root file that requires the type checking of everything.